 To the virtual showroom Starrag Vuadens not only turns, mills, grinds and polishes, but it can also perform less frequently used machining processes such as hobbing, skiving and diamond cutting.
-A machining center with built-in remote control The new model offers the proven reliability and production stability of the Bumotec s191: It is designed to meet the challenges of digital transformation, as it can be used in conjunction with the latest production technology.
+A machining centre with built-in remote control The new model offers the proven reliability and production stability of the Bumotec s191: It is designed to meet the challenges of digital transformation, as it can be used in conjunction with the latest production technology.
+"Over the years, we have built up a vast and diverse knowledge - not just of our own machines, but of the entire manufacturing process for components that are often used in the aerospace industry".
+Dr Bernhard Bringmann Managing Director